-"We know we would have been better off to sell and get out," Gail said.
+"We know we would have been better off to sell and get out," says Gail.
 "It's costing us a bundle, if you just look at the money.
-But we paid $359,000 for this; we don't need to be greedy."
+But we paid $359,000 for this this, we don't need to be greedy."

 Isn't there a lot of risk, being a general contractor?

 "Not so much risky as expensive," says Paul.
 "Whoever has to do it has to put in money.
 But we've been saving all our lives.
 We knew the civil engineering firm would be crucial, and we wanted an established firm."